Panasonic GX85 vs ZS200

 It is notable that the GX85 has a hotshoe, while the ZS200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the GX85 and the ZS200 are recent models that feature in their makers' current product line-up.
+Both the GX85 and the ZS200 are recent models that are part of the current product line-up.
 The GX85 replaced the earlier Panasonic GX7, while the ZS200 followed on from the Panasonic ZS100.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 Review summary: Panasonic GX85 vs ZS200